Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable5.md

 - Straight Line:  The car will move 3 feet in a straight line and stop.
 - Square: The car will drive in a square that is 3 feet on each side 2 times and stop.
 - Figure 8: The car will drive in a figure 8 pattern two times and stop.
 The two straight center lines of the figure 8 will be 3 feet long.
+-
+**TURN IN-On ELC**: A short video showing all three modes in Figure Drawing working.
+Please follow the same rubric that you will follow when presenting in class.
+Feel free to narrate these so that we can better understand the functions of your design.

 **D:** As a part of this deliverable we ask you bring your car to class to demonstrate the work you have done so far.
 This is so we can get a feel for how  well the functionality has been implemented as well has grade you for this checkpoint.
 If completed successfully you will have made it to the minimum requirement for a 'C' in the class. **Remember this is not a guaranteed 'C' in the class but the minimum requirement to be eligible for it.**